openvcloud/docs/docs/CloudBrokerPortal/VirtualMachines/VirtualMachines.md

 ### Jobs

-This table lists all jobs executed on the virtual machine, and the results:
+This table lists all jobs executed on the virtual machine and the results:

 ![](Jobs.png)